 Feeding

-It’s a good idea to think in advance about how you want to feed your baby, and to include this in your birth plan.
-You can discuss your thoughts with your midwife.
-There’s lots of evidence that breastfeeding has many health benefits for you and your baby, but it is up to you how you would like to feed your baby, and the team will support you whatever you choose.
+There’s lots of evidence that breastfeeding has many health benefits for you and your baby, but how you feed your baby is up to you.
+The team will support you in whatever you choose.

 Read more about feeding your baby.